GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 and cause the whole widget hierarchy to be finalized unless there are other references that keep widgets alive.

-The [signals@Gtk.Widget::destroy] signal is emitted when a widget is disposed, and therefore can no longer be used to break reference cycles.
+The [signal@Gtk.Widget::destroy] signal is emitted when a widget is disposed, and therefore can no longer be used to break reference cycles.
 A typical sign of a reference cycle involving a toplevel window is when closing the window does not make the application quit.